Ware Union Workhouse / Western House

 A new lease of life

-The surviving records of the workhouse (up to the 1940s) were saved by Hertfordshire Archives & Local Studies and are available for the public to consult.
+The surviving records of the workhouse (up to the 1940s) are at Hertfordshire Archives & Local Studies.
+Some later records for Western House can also be found there.
 Some names from early registers have been indexed on Hertfordshire names online.
 For more information on workhouses, see the excellent http://www.workhouses.org.uk/

 Sources: Hertford and Ware Local History Society Newsletters, Ware’s past in pictures, Hertfordshire Mercury